Study options

 In this programme, students can choose from four different majors depending on their interests and aspirations.
 All majors are closely connected to current research conducted at Aalto.
 The majors are:

-In Micro- and Nanoelectronic Circuit Design, students learn to design modern wireless devices and to understand the technology behind the latest developments in wireless connections, such as 5G and beyond.
+In the Microelectronic Circuit Design major, students learn to design microelectronics systems from RF-analog amplifiers to processor systems for use, for example, in modern wireless devices and wireless systems, remote sensing system sensor interfaces and autonomous cars.
 Since no application can run without an electronic hardware platform, this major also focuses on how we can decrease future devices’ energy usage and make them more sustainable.
-Additionally, upon graduation, students are able to integrate digital and analog radio-frequency circuits into the smallest wireless sensors like the "Internet of Things" or implantable medical devices.
+Additionally, upon graduation, students are able to integrate digital and analog radio-frequency circuits into the smallest wireless systems like the "Internet of Things" or implantable medical devices, and able to design digital systems like RISC-V microprocessors.

 2. Microwave Engineering

-In Microwave Engineering, students learn to develop microwave components for modern wireless devices as well as to understand new developments in wireless connections.
+In the Microwave Engineering major, students learn to develop microwave components for modern wireless devices as well as to understand new developments in wireless connections.
 The major covers interesting current trends, such as reconfigurable intelligent surfaces that can be used to control microwaves.
 In particular, students learn to design antennas for wireless devices and networks and predict how the waves propagate in different environments.

 Microwave engineering is a field where future graduates will have an increasingly vital role in advancing sustainability.
 They are challenged to design new solutions while prioritising energy efficiency, durability, recyclability, more sustainable life cycles, waste reduction, and minimisation of environmental effects.
 This means, for example, improving the efficiency of antennas and reducing electromagnetic interference.